theta360developers/theta360developers.github.io/thetapicts/README.md

-Put contest entries here, one image per file
+Put contest entries here, one image per file, one at a time.